dyingroomdev/spl-docs/README.md

 React + Vite front-end for the SPL Shield client documentation.
 It covers product guides, a searchable knowledge base, and an online whitepaper, and ships with Docker assets for VPS deployment.

+The knowledge base now ships with fuzzy search (Fuse.js) so operators can locate answers by question, answer text, or tags with typo tolerance.

 ## Requirements

 - Node.js 20+